SamuRoj/AREP_Taller_6/README.md

 * **PropertyApplication:** A class that initiates and sets up the entire application.
 * **PropertyController:** Application that handles incoming requests related to real estate properties.
 Acts as an interface between the client and the backend logic.
+* **UserController:** Application that handles incoming requests related to the users.
-* **PropertyDto:** It's used to transfer property data between layers of an application, in this case the controller, the service and the model.
+* **PropertyDto:** It's used to transfer property data between the layers of the application, in this case the controller, service and model.
+* **UserDto:** It's used to transfer user data between the layers of the application.
 * **PropertyNotFound:** Exception showing that the requested property could not be found in the database.
 * **Property:** Entity that represents a real-world property with some of his features like the address, price, size and description inside the application.
+* **UserEntity:** Entity that represents a real user with some features like the email and password.
 * **PropertyRepository:** Component responsible for managing the data access layer related to properties, handles database operations.
+* **UserRepository:** Component responsible for managing the data access layer related to users.
 * **PropertyService:** Contains the business logic related to properties.
 It acts as an intermediary between the controller and the repository.
+* **UserService:** Contains the business logic related to users and hashes the passwords for security.

 ### Deployment Diagram